 Digital therapeutics: filling gaps in traditional care

-At Star, we've spent a lot of time this year thinking about digital therapeutics.
-It’s been one of our main focuses as we guide our partners and help them harness its immense potential to launch scalable, patient-centric healthcare products.
+At Star, we've spent significant time co-creating digital therapeutics (DTx) this year.
+DTx is more than a trend in digital healthcare but truly the future.
+That's why it's been a core focus as we guide our partners to harness its immense potential to launch scalable, patient-centric healthcare products.

-Data science: the fuel of healthcare innovation
+AI and data science: the fuel of healthcare innovation

 Our journey for the past decade has been creating the necessary infrastructure and collecting data for healthcare data science applications.
 AI and data science can now be found across nearly every healthcare element, enabling providers to make more informed clinical decisions and improve workflows.